These days, we’re all trying to cut costs without sacrificing quality, and growing heirloom vegetables is a smart strategy for doing just that.

-Heirlooms Ripen Gradually
+Heirloom Vegetables Ripen Gradually

 Most hybrids are bred for commercial applications, which means uniformity and simultaneous ripening are promoted.
 Growers want to harvest fields just one time.

-Heirlooms Taste Much Better
+Heirloom Vegetables Taste Much Better

-The most exciting advantage to heirloom vegetables is their flavor.
+The most exciting advantage of heirloom vegetables is their flavor.
 The hybrid vegetable varieties were developed for mechanical harvesting and mass transit, meaning tough skins and solid flesh, not flavor.

-Heirlooms Are More Nutritious
+Heirloom Vegetables Are More Nutritious

-When developing the hybrid varieties, the breeders also focused on getting higher yields, which for vegetables, means selecting for the highest carbohydrate levels.
+When developing the hybrid varieties, the breeders also focused on getting higher yields, which for vegetables, means selecting the highest carbohydrate levels.
 But this often results in lower nutrient levels.

-Which Vegetables to Start With
+Which Heirloom Vegetables Vegetables to Start With

 Vegetables that are mainly self-pollinating; like beans, eggplant, lettuce, peas, peanuts, peppers, and tomatoes, are the easiest to save for seed.
 Planting different varieties of these at least ten feet apart usually prevents cross-pollination.

-Vegetables that are pollinated by wind or insects need to be isolated or separated by large distances to prevent cross pollination.
-These vegetables include beets, broccoli, cabbage, carrots, cauliflower, corn, melons, onions, pumpkins, radishes, spinach, squash, and swiss chard.
+Vegetables that are pollinated by wind or insects need to be isolated or separated by large distances to prevent cross-pollination.
+These vegetables include beets, broccoli, cabbage, carrots, cauliflower, corn, melons, onions, pumpkins, radishes, spinach, squash, and Swiss chard.
 The easiest way to ensure purity for these, in a small garden, is to grow only one variety at a time.

 Heirloom Varieties for Your Garden

 We can get a jump on heirlooms adapted to our gardens by selecting varieties that are popular locally.
-Check at the local feed & seed supply or farmers market.
+Check at the local feed & seed supply or farmers’ market.
 Ask what varieties are popular and do best in the area, and then start with some that appeal to you.
-That’s exactly what I’m be doing this weekend, researching new (to me) heirloom varieties for my garden!
+That’s exactly what I do each year, research new (to me) heirloom varieties for my garden!

-Links for Heirloom Seeds:
+Links for Heirloom Seeds

 VictorySeeds.com – sells open-pollinated, non-hybrid, non-genetically modified (GMO) heirlooms

-RareSeeds.com – sells open pollinated seeds: pure, natural & non-GMO heirlooms
+RareSeeds.com – sells open-pollinated seeds: pure, natural & non-GMO heirlooms

 SeedsTrust.com – sells mostly non-hybrid (open-pollinated) varieties, many organic, all non-GMO

-SeedSaversExchange.com – a non-profit, member supported organization that saves and sells heirloom seeds – permanently maintaining more than 25,000 endangered vegetable varieties
+SeedSaversExchange.com – a non-profit, member-supported organization that saves and sells heirloom seeds – permanently maintaining more than 25,000 endangered vegetable varieties